pulumi/docs/content/blog/next-level-iac-briding-the-declarative-gap/index.md

 <!--more-->

-In Pulumi, you describe your infrastructure in code – real code, not a [DSL][dsl-wiki] or [YAML][yaml-wiki] – using your preferred general purpose programming language.
-That means you can use standard constructs like if/else, for loops, and custom code, with easily understood syntax.
-You don't have to become a specialist in a niche proprietary language, like Terraform's HCL.
-Rather, you can reuse your existing programming skills, use standard tools like IDEs, linters, and test frameworks, while still gaining all of the benefits of the declarative approach that other tools emphasize.
+In Pulumi, you describe your infrastructure in code – real code, not a [DSL][dsl-wiki] or [YAML][yaml-wiki] – using your preferred general purpose programming language You don't have to become a specialist in a niche proprietary declarative language, like Terraform's HCL.
+Rather, you can reuse your existing programming skills, writing in standard imperative, object-oriented, and even functional language styles, while still gaining all of the benefits of the declarative style that other tools emphasize.

-The unique mix of a [declarative model][pulumi-declarative-imperative-docs] embedded and implemented in standard programming syntax, allows all the flexibility of custom code, while still enabling Pulumi’s [deployment engine][pulumi-engine-docs] to infer opportunities for parallel asynchronous execution and to converge a partially realized system.
+Pulumi provides a unique mix of a [declarative model][pulumi-declarative-imperative-docs] embedded and implemented inside of a standard programming language, allowing all the flexibility of custom imperative code, while still enabling Pulumi's [deployment engine][pulumi-engine-docs] to infer opportunities for parallel asynchronous execution and to converge a partially-realized system.

 The secret sauce that lets Pulumi achieve this is the [`apply`][apply-docs] function, and the way it handles inputs and outputs via asynchronous programming constructs, similar to [futures][futures-wiki].
 We'll go deeper on that in this article, but first let's talk a little bit about the flow of operations in Pulumi.

 ## Pulumi's architecture and flow of operations

 Pulumi is a system that is made up of a number of components.
 At a high level, those are:

 - [**Pulumi Programs**][pulumi-program-docs]: The code you write to describe the infrastructure you need.
 - [**Deployment Engine**][pulumi-engine-docs]: A process that executes requests to create/modify infrastructure.
 - [**Resource Providers**][pulumi-providers-docs]: Plugins that interface with cloud services like AWS, Azure, and others.